 We use a different language with friends, with business partners, at a bar, in a foreign country.
-Same goes for your brand.
+The same goes for your brand.
 Your audience expects a different style of communication depending on where you accost them.
 Don’t forget to tailor your message to your different social channels.

 Why is Geico so successful?
 Besides repeating the same slogan over and over again (the power of persuasion), Geico is entertaining a large audience with different stories under the same corporate roof.

-Marketing is no longer about the staff you make; it’s about the stories you tell.
-It’s driving the engagement and customer experience.
 The key to content marketing is meaning.
 And meaningful content is an adventure.
-So let you imagination run wild.
+So let your imagination run wild.
 To get inspired, have a look at the “Joy Will Take You Further” campaign by Johnnie Walker.

 Mobile is a MUST